nvmcr/DataScience_HandBook/Statistics/README.md

 Each z-score is associated with a probability or **p-value** that tells us the likelihood of values below that z-score occurring.
 This is the area under the curve left or right of that z score.

 ![pvalue](pval.png)
+### T-Distribution/ Student
+The t-distribution is a type of normal distribution that is used for smaller sample sizes.
+It has heavier tails than the normal distribution.
+As a result, the t-distribution has more probability in the tails and less in the center than the normal distribution.
+The variance in a t-distribution is estimated based on the degrees of freedom(k) of the data set (k = total number of observations minus 1).

+As the degrees of freedom increases, the t-distribution will get closer and closer to matching the z-distribution, until they are almost identical (k>30).
 ### Standardization vs Normalization
 Say we have a dataset with `Age` and `Salary` columns.
 Range of age is usually 0-100 but salary has a bigger range and values.
 Using them without any feature scaling technique will make salary dominant in distance based algorithms.
 Two main feature scaling technique are standardization and normalization.